tenstorrent/tt-metal/README.md

 etc...

-If you're setting up an environment from source, you must further set up the environment with:
+If you're setting up an environment from source, you must further set up and activate the environment with:

 ```
-export TT_METAL_HOME=<this repo dir>
 export PYTHONPATH=<this repo dir>
+export TT_METAL_ENV=dev
 source build/python_env/bin/activate
 ```